Thomas-Johansen/VR_Game/README.md

   * **B Button**: Toggle flight/walk

 When in flight mode use the grip button on both controllers to move forwards.
 The acceleration amount increases based on distance between the body and the controllers.
+Both controllers also have a small "arrow" hovering above them.
+The left one shows player velocity, the right one shows the direction back to earth.